CMPSC403-AlleghenyCollege-Fall2021/community_notes/modular_arithmetic.md

 Algorithm: ax+by=gcd(a,b)

-## Team 3 (back wall): Bailey, Wonjoon, Adam
+## Team 3 (back wall): Bailey, Wonjoon, Adam, Adriana, Pedro

-Exponentiation
+**Exponentiation**

-Exponentiation is the concept of a base e, eular's number aka 2.178...., that is to a variable a so e^a in python, exponentiation can be utilized py using exp(a) where exp is eulars number and in the parenthesis is ^a in general exponentiation is basically a base number mutiplied by itself as many times as the raised number.
+Exponentiation is the concept of a base e, where 'e' is eular's number (aka 2.178....), that is to a variable a so that e^a.
+In python, exponentiation can be utilized by using exp(a) where exp is eulars number and in the parenthesis is ^a in general, exponentiation is basically a base number mutiplied by itself as many times as the raised number.
 Base e, eulars number also relates

 e is relation to the e in the log equation and the two ways to write log algorithm

+Solve g^a(mod d) using modular exponentiation

+We start by building an algorithm where n is our exponent = a, y = d and u ≡ g mod d, shown as the modulus is the remainder piece after g is divided by a (shown below):

 g^a mod d = g mod d